What is environmental monitoring in pharmaceutical industry

 – Transfer hatches

-– Preparation areas etc.
+– Preparation areas, etc.

-Secondly, prepare a batch/process specific scheme that aims to take account of individual processes and to provide batch specific information on the potential for product contamination.
-You can use these data as evidence in batch disposition process as well as for demonstrating compliance with established standards.
+Secondly, prepare a batch/process-specific scheme that aims to account for individual processes and provide batch-specific information on the potential for product contamination.

-For batch/process specific monitoring schemes you will choose sampling locations to reveal potential problems with process and/or product integrity.
+For batch/process-specific monitoring schemes, you will choose sampling locations to reveal potential problems with process and/or product integrity.

-Your sampling points should reflect the process flow pattern and environmental monitoring should follow the product flow through the manufacturing area.
+Your sampling points should reflect the process flow pattern, and environmental monitoring should follow the product flow through the manufacturing area.

 Your sampling should generally include: